vmleon/oracle-atp-da/lab5/README.md

 ![Flows 3](../images/flows_3.png)

-Make sure all the syntaxis is correct on the flow by clicking `Validate` button.
+Make sure all the syntax is correct on the flow by clicking `Validate` button.

 ![Flows 4](../images/flows_4.png)